rsanto27/python-bottle-docker/README.md

 3. Start the phyton virtual env inside the projetc using the command `python3 -m venv "nameOfVenv"`
 4. Jump into your virtual env using the command `souce "nameOfVenv"/bin/activate`
 5. Install the dependencies using the command `pip install -r requirements/dev.txt`
+6. Run `python3 api/src/routes.py` and localhost:8081 will be waiting for requests.

+## Note
+#### This project will be part of other solutions.